Mason Bennett Rummel ’83

 H | New York, N.Y.

-Marianne “Mimi” C. Fahs, Ph.D., M.P.H., is an internationally recognized health economist, with over 30 years experience in health policy and public health.
-Fahs holds joint appointments in the City University of New York (CUNY) as professor of economics and public health with the doctoral faculty of the Graduate Center, and as professor of health policy and management with the School of Urban Public Health at Hunter College.
+Mimi Fahs is a health economist, with more than 30 years of experience.
+She holds a joint appointment in the City University of New York as a professor of health policy with the Graduate School of Public Health and Health Policy and professor of economics with the Graduate Center.
 She was the founding research director of the Brookdale Center for Healthy Aging of Hunter College, and the founding director of the Health Policy Research Center at the New School in New York City.
-Prior to that, she directed the Health Economics Division at Mount Sinai Medical Center in New York City.
-While at Mount Sinai, she pioneered the first cost-effectiveness analysis of cancer prevention strategies among older women in the U.S., contributing to congressional passage of Medicare’s inaugural screening benefit for cervical cancer.
+Prior to that, she directed the Health Economics Division at Mount Sinai Medical Center in NYC, where she pioneered the first cost-effectiveness analysis of cancer prevention strategies among older women in the US.
+She has authored numerous articles and consults regularly with the National Institutes of Health.

 Kelley M. Fitzpatrick ’85